Dynamics of self-assembled nanomaterials

 Tailorable nonlinear constitutive laws via microstructural geometric nonlinearity

 Materials with nonlinear constitutive laws have proven effective at spatiotemporally redistributing energy for applications such as impact mitigation.
 However, previous investigations have been restricted to systems with “fixed” nonlinearities.
 In this project, utilizing additively manufactured structures, we seek the answers to the following questions: “what is the best nonlinearity for a given application?”, “how does microstructural geometric nonlinearity enable any effective material nonlinearity?”, and “what nonlinear constitutive property enables the translation from a given dynamic input to a desired dynamic output?”
 Major avenues of answering these questions include optimization studies of the dynamic response of continuum and discrete element models, and topological optimization of microstructure design, supported with mechanical and dynamic testing.
 As such, we seek to understand the mechanics and dynamics of the interplay of mechanochemistry and microstructure, which will result in the development of a new class of highly adaptive microstructured materials.
-This project is associated with the UCSD Center for DREAMS
+This project is associated with the UCSD Center for DREAMS.

-Example papers on this topic from our group: 2021 Composite Structures, 2023 ArXiv
+Example papers on this topic from our group: 2021 Composite Structures, 2023 ArXiv, 2024 Arxiv

 Topological mechanics and dynamics